 Strong evidence makes for a strong case.
 Collect as much evidence about your injury as possible, such as medical records, photos, and journal entries documenting your recovery.
 This includes information about what caused your injury, who may be at fault for your injury, the severity of your injury, and resulting damages.

 The law has strict time limits, called the statute of limitations, for filing a lawsuit, so it is best to consult an attorney as soon as possible.
 An experienced, compassionate South Carolina injury lawyer can assess your case, protect your rights, and fight for the compensation you deserve.
 For more information or to arrange a free initial consultation, call the Hughey Law Firm.

 Let Our South Carolina Spinal Cord Injury Attorneys Help You

-At Hughey Law Firm, our South Carolina persona injury law firm understands the extreme impacts that a spinal cord injury can have on your lives and the lives of your loved one.
+At Hughey Law Firm, our South Carolina personal injury law firm understands the extreme impacts that a spinal cord injury can have on your life and the lives of your loved ones.
 Let us help you understand your legal options.
 For a free case evaluation, contact our spinal cord injury lawyers online or by calling (843) 881-8644.